R3v3rs3-P4RAD0X/P4RAD0X/projects/setup-arch/README.md

 This script will overwrite these files;

-#### /etc/sudoers
+### /etc/sudoers

-#### /etc/ssh/sshd_config
+### /etc/ssh/sshd_config

 This script overwrites the basic config file for ssh.
-If you don't specify a port inside of main.py it will generate the file with a random port.
+If you don't specify a port inside of config file, it will generate the file with a random port.
 This script also makes ssh accessible only using key based authentication on the root user.